inartov555/user_hub_web_app/README.md

 # 👥 Users App

-A production‑grade example web application with a **Django REST Framework (DRF)** backend and a **React + Vite + TypeScript** SPA frontend.
+A production‑grade example app with a **Django REST Framework (DRF)** backend and a **React + Vite + TypeScript** SPA frontend.
-It demonstrates modern JWT auth, profile management, Excel import, online‑users stats, runtime‑tunable auth timing, i18n, and a polished UI built with Tailwind.
+It demonstrates modern JWT auth with runtime tuning, profile management, Excel import, online-user stats, i18n, and a clean Tailwind UI.

 ---